Enno III, Count of East Frisia: Family and children

 Countess Walburgis of Rietberg died only few days after her son.
 Allegedly she was poisoned.
-Stine Essken was burnt at the stake for this.
+Three women, sisters Anna and Hille Evken, and their mother Stine Essken were burnt at the stake for this.

 After the male line of the counts of Rietberg became extinct, the counts of East Frisia became their successor due to the marital connection of Enno III with Walburgis.

-On 28 January 1598 Enno III married Anna of Holstein-Gottorp, (27 February 1575 – 24 April 1625), daughter of Duke Adolf of Holstein-Gottorp.
+On 28 January 1598 Enno III married Anna of Holstein-Gottorp, (27 February 1575 – 24 April 1610), daughter of Duke Adolf of Holstein-Gottorp.
 They had five children: